-North Beach is a vibrant, walkable neighborhood in San Francisco, known as Little Italy due to its Italian roots.
+North Beach is a vibrant, walkable neighborhood in San Francisco, otherwise known as Little Italy.

-Follow the Italian flag posts down Columbus Avenue past pizzerias, trattorias and cafes.
+When visiting North Beach, follow the Italian flags down Columbus Avenue past pizzerias, trattorias and cafes.

 10 best things to do at North Beach